01-edu/public/subjects/carbon-copy/README.md

 ### Instructions

-Today is a big day: you're gonna make your own webpage.
+Today is a big day: you're going to make your own webpage.
 Like a boss, yes.
 If that one already sounds scary to you, don't worry, we've got your back ; you'll be provided some assets to complete this task.

 The goal of this raid is to make a carbon copy of this webpage template:
 ![](page-template.jpg)
-Feel free to replace (or not, if you're lazy) the text contents by things about you / your company / your organisation / your dog / anything you want to talk about.
+Feel free to replace (or not, if you're lazy) the text contents by details about you / your company / your organisation / your dog / anything you want to talk about.
 Just try to approximatively match the same amount of content, so it still looks visually similar to the placeholder version.

 The raid is divided in 3 phases: